Tennis Betting Online

 Pay attention to court surfaces.
 Some players are better on clay than they are on hard courts.
 Some are better on grass than on clay.
 Before placing your bets, find out the court surface and compare player stats on that surface.

 Pay attention to tennis.
 As an individual sport, little things make a big difference.
-If a player is in their first tournament after 6 months of rehabbing a knee surgery, wouldn’t you want to know this before you’ve placed your bet and you’re hearing it from an announcer during the match?
-Keep up to date and Google ‘player name year injury’, like Rafael Nadal 2011 injury.
+If a player is in their first tournament after 6 months of rehabbing a knee surgery, wouldn’t you want to know this before you’ve placed your bet and you hear it from an announcer during the match?
+Keep up to date and Google ‘player name year injury’, like Rafael Nadal’s 2011 injury.
 If Rafa is recovering from a back injury, you’ll find out.

 Good results from recent tournaments tell you more than poor results.
 Poor results can come from a variety of factors that may not have an impact on the current tournament.
 However, good results in recent tournaments at least tell you that a player is playing well right now.
 As long as nothing significant has happened to a player since their recent tournaments, it’s easier to bank on this player doing well than it is to bank on another player doing poorly.
 Of course, if a player has completely dropped off the map, then clearly that needs to be considered as well.
 However, a recent quarterfinal loss to the #10 player in the world wouldn’t necessarily indicate that Federer is going to lose today.

 Shop, shop, and shop for the best tennis betting odds.
-If you’re placing a lot of tennis bets, it’s absolutely critical that you get the best odds on every wager.
-Don’t ever say to yourself “those odds look good” and just accept them.
+If you’re placing a lot of tennis bets, you must get the best odds on every wager.
+Don’t ever say to yourself “Those odds look good” and just accept them.
 Serious handicappers should shop a minimum of 5 betting sites before placing any bets.

 Historically, there have been a lot of players who’ve been known for their superior fitness, and purposely drawing out points to wear down their opponents later in the match.
 If you know your opponent will wear down in the heat, it makes sense to play more passively to get the ball back and run your opponent all over the court.
 This is commonplace in tennis, so shouldn’t you be considering it when you place your bets?